-MTH 1330 - Calculus III (4)
+MTH 2330 - Multivariable Calculus (4)

 Covers parameterized curves and polar coordinates; vectors and three-dimensional analytic geometry; cylindrical and spherical coordinates; and topics in functions of two or more variables, including continuity, differentiability, partial derivatives, directional derivatives, gradient vectors, tangent planes, min-max and saddle points, and Lagrange multipliers.
 Double and triple integrals in various systems of coordinates and substitutions in multiple integrals are included.
-Satisfies the General Education Mathematics Requirement.
+Satisfies the General Education Mathematics requirement.

-Prerequisite: MTH 1321 or equivalent with a grade of C or higher (PHY 1304, PHY 1306 recommended).
+Prerequisite: MTH 1321 or equivalent with grade of C or higher (PHY 1304, PHY 1306 recommended).